VUEngine/VUEngine-Studio/README.md

 ### Build

-To build the applicationm, simply call the yarn build command.
+To build the application in production mode:

-    yarn
+    yarn && yarn build && yarn download:plugins

+For a fast, less resource intensive build use the following.
+This will not minify the frontend app.

+    yarn && yarn build:dev && yarn download:plugins

 ### Development